vuiseng9/nncf/nncf/experimental/torch/sparsity/movement/MovementSparsity.md

     - fine: Each weight element is learned individually whether to be sparsified.
 No extra argument needed.

     - block: Each block within a weight will be preserved or sparsified together as a whole.
 Requires `sparse_factors` to decide the block shape.
-Note that the block shape must be dividable w.r.t. the weight shape.
+Note that the block shape must be divisible by the weight shape.

     - per_dim: The weight will be sparsified by a certain dimension.
 Requires `axis` to decide which dimension to sparsify.
 Typically, for a layer containing a 2D weight matrix, `axis=0` means to be sparse by row, and `axis=1` means sparse by column.